vaadin-component-factory/breadcrumb/README.md

 This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
 For license terms, see LICENSE.txt.

-Incubator Password Strength is written by Vaadin Ltd.
+Incubator Breadcrumb is written by Vaadin Ltd.